hyperevolnet/Terminator/README.md

 ## Updates

+[05-07-2024] You will see the potential of this architecture on current popular LLM in the near future.
+If you can donate computing resources, you can contact me.

 [01-07-2024] I open source the code on 2D image tasks.
 The new code version is still under further testing, and I will also release the code on the 1D image task later.